-Want to invest in Apple stocks and shares?
+Want to invest in Apple shares?
 It’s easy to see the appeal, but buying stocks in any company isn’t something you should attempt without familiarising yourself with the essentials of investing.
 Happily, you’re in the right place to do just that.
 Our easy to digest guides will take you through the need-to-know basics of online investing and point you towards the very best brokers.

 Buy Apple stock, right now

 Trade Apple shares, right now

 Not so keen on long-term investing?
 You can also opt to trade shares in Apple, aiming for shorter-term profits by buying and selling shares in a limited amount of time.
 We’ve reviewed some of the best low-fee online brokers that are best suited for higher-volume trading.

-How to buy Apple stocks in 7 simple steps
+How to buy Apple stock in 7 simple steps

 Buying Apple stocks and shares requires research and diligence.
 Scrutinise the stock then choose the investment method you want to use.
 Only then can you invest with confidence.